 Just so, when the Bible says "For all the prophets and the law prophesied until John" God is telling us that the Law is not in force forever.
 According to Jesus, the Law was only in force until John the Baptist.

-In Leviticus 18:22 and 20:13, God intends to prohibit shrine prostitution or Molech worship, that is, men having sex with men in worship of Ashtoreth, Molech's Canaanite fertility goddess consort.
+In Leviticus 18:22 and 20:13, God intends to prohibit shrine prostitution and Molech worship, that is, men having sex with men in worship of Ashtoreth, Molech's Canaanite fertility goddess consort.

 We know that by the context.

-Leviticus 18:3 and 18:21 set the context for Leviticus 18:22.
-God warns Israel against the pagan gods and pagan practices of Egypt and Canaan, specifically mentioning Molech (which includes Molech's fertility goddess consort, Ashtoreth).
+Leviticus 17:7 and 18:3 and 18:21 set the context for Leviticus 18:22.
+God warns Israel against worshiping the goat idols, the goat demons, the pagan gods and pagan practices of Egypt and Canaan, also specifically mentioning Molech (which includes Molech's fertility goddess consort, Ashtoreth).

 "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."
-II Tim 2:15.
+2 Tim 2:15.

 "Behold the Lamb of God, which taketh away the sin of the world."
 John 1:29.